perturbo-code/perturbopy/docs/source/testsuite.rst

    (perturbopy) $ pytest

-In the case of successful run of all tests, one will see **<n> passed** as the final line of the output, where <n> is the number of tests.
+By default, in the case of successful run of all tests one will see **<n> passed** as the final line of the output, where <n> is the number of tests.
 You will also see that some tests have been skipped.
 This is fine, because the tests for ``qe2pert.x`` are skipped if it's not specified.

 If all tests are passed, the ``PERT_SCRATCH`` directory will be empty after the ``pytest`` run.
-In the case of a failure of one or more tests, the corresponding test folder(s) kept int the ``PERT_SRACTH`` directory.
+In the case of a failure of one or more tests, the corresponding test folder(s) kept in the ``PERT_SRACTH`` directory.

-On clusters and supercomputers, the testsuite can be launched both in the interactive mode and as a job.

 Complete test of ``qe2pert.x`` and ``perturbo.x``
 +++++++++++++++++++++++++++++++++++++++++++++++++